 Real estate crowdfunding

 Real estate crowdfunding has been around for close to 10 years now, and due to its large pools of pros, it has become one of the primary ways to invest in real estate.
-In addition, more prominent real estate crowdfunding platforms are operating on a cross-border basis, providing their investors with access to different regional real estate markets.
+In addition, more prominent real estate crowdfunding platforms operate on a cross-border basis, providing their investors access to different regional real estate markets.

 Investing via real estate crowdfunding platforms has several pros: